 Having a headshot taken might not be your top priority.
-It could simply be because you don’t love having your picture taken.
-Or you might be questioning whether headshots are worth the investment.
-Or perhaps, you've just been too busy to fit it into your schedule.
+It could be because you don’t love having your picture taken.
+Or you could be questioning whether headshots are worth the investment.
+Or maybe you’ve simply been too busy to fit it into your schedule.

 Trust us.
 We’ve heard all the excuses.
 There are a lot of reasons people avoid getting in front of the camera.
-Which is unfortunate, because headshots are important: marketing experts agree that a great headshot can help establish trust and credibility in business.
+Which is unfortunate, because your portrait is important.
+Marketing experts agree that an updated, professional headshot can help establish trust and credibility in business.

 If you’re on the fence about booking a headshot, we’ve got five good reasons that just might sway you…